B.A.-M.A. TESOL Program

 - LIN 529 Content Based Language and Literacy Development (plus LIN 579)

-- Plus three others
+- Plus three others (2 of which must be upper-division)

 Foreign language requirement: Two semesters beyond the university foreign language requirement (which is proficiency comparable to two semesters of college-level study).